 The permanence of peonies is one of the qualities that make them such an enduring perennial in the garden.
 However, the same features that make peonies a sturdy and long-lived plant can also make them a challenge to transplant.
-However, sometimes a move becomes a necessary alternative to plant loss.
-Perhaps that peony you installed a decade ago beside a young sapling today founders in the shade of a now-mature oak tree.
-Or, you've decided to add a gazebo or patio to your landscape, and a special peony stands in the way of progress.
-Finally, you or a family member might be moving away, and you can't bear to leave behind an heirloom peony plant, that has become as necessary and dear as a family pet.
+Sometimes a move becomes a necessary alternative to plant loss.
+Perhaps that peony you installed a decade ago beside a young sapling today flounders in the shade of a now-mature oak tree.
+Maybe you've decided to add a gazebo or patio to your landscape, and a special peony stands in the way of progress.
+Or perhaps you or a family member might be moving away, and you can't bear to leave behind an heirloom peony plant, one that has become as necessary and dear as a family pet.
 Learn about the timing and steps required to complete a successful peony transplant.

 When to Transplant Peonies

-If it's April, and you're preparing for a move this month, weigh the possibility of plant damage or death against your desire to take the plant with you.
-Severely stressed plants may not bloom again for several years, and may be vulnerable to attack by fungal diseases or insect pests.
+If it's spring and you're preparing for a move very soon, weigh the possibility of plant damage or death against your desire to take the plant with you.
+Severely stressed plants may not bloom again for several years and may be vulnerable to attack by fungal diseases or insect pests.

 Peonies need soil with good drainage.
 Neither sticky clay nor sandy gravel will yield a healthy peony, but the cure for both situations is the same: amending the soil with compost.
 Mix it in 50/50 with the native soil.
 You don't want to create a planting hole that's so enriched and fluffy that the roots never want to extend beyond it; rather, you must give your transplanted peony a booster to alleviate shock while also encouraging adaptation to the new home.